 If you fail to notify HMRC at once that you have stopped being self-employed, you could find that HMRC continues to send you self-assessment tax returns after you have stopped trading.
 If you ignore these returns you could be liable for penalties.
 In addition, HMRC may create an estimated tax bill if you do not complete and submit the tax returns on time.
 These estimated debts are legally due and can only be displaced by sending in a tax return within 3 years of the filing date for the return.
 Outside this time limit it may not be possible to change the bill.

-Alan stopped trading on 30 April 2011 and took a job as an employee.
-He did not tell HMRC that he had stopped trading and moved house shortly afterwards, without giving HMRC a forwarding address.
-Even though Alan was only trading for 25 days in the tax year to 5 April 2012, he will need to complete a tax return for that year.
-It is likely that he will be sent a tax return for the tax year to 5 April 2013, unless HMRC is made aware early in 2012/13 that he has stopped trading.
+Alan stopped trading on 30 May 2015 and took a job as an employee.
+He did not tell HMRC that he had stopped trading and moved house shortly afterwards without giving HMRC a forwarding address.
+Even though Alan was only trading for a few months in the tax year to 5 April 2016, he will need to complete a tax return for that year.
+It is likely that he will be sent a tax return for the tax year to 5 April 2017 as well, unless HMRC is made aware early in 2016/17 that he has stopped trading.

-By 1 February 2013, HMRC can estimate Alan’s tax bill for his self-employed income for the tax year 2011/12.
-Alan would need to file a tax return for 2011/12 by 31 January 2016, or he will be unable to displace the estimated bill.
-As Alan did not notify HMRC that he had stopped trading, did not file the last tax return or give a forwarding address, it is very unlikely that he will be able to successfully apply for Special Relief to reduce the debt (see http://taxaid.org.uk/guides/tax-debt/wrong).
+By 1 February 2017, HMRC can estimate Alan’s tax bill for his self-employed income for the tax year 2015/16.
+Alan would need to file a tax return for 2015/16 by 31 January 2020, or he will be unable to displace the estimated bill.
+As Alan did not notify HMRC that he had stopped trading, did not file the last tax return or give a forwarding address, it is unlikely that he will be able to successfully apply for Special Relief to reduce the debt (see tax debt guide http://taxaid.org.uk/guides/taxpayers/tax-debt/bankruptcy).